Interviewing

 If you fall into the latter category, you’re likely an introvert.
 But you probably already know that…

 Rigorous interview processes can be exhausting.
 But it’s enormously rewarding when you finally land your dream role with an employer you respect and culture that clicks.
-Being introverted is an asset that can (and likely has) served you well in the workforce.
+Being introverted is an asset that can (and likely has) serve you well in the workforce.
 And there are ways to use your strengths to ensure you have a comfortable interview experience, too.

 Find a list of common interview questions and prepare your answers in advance.
 Make a list of specific examples to highlight your skills and strengths.
 (And, if you’re scheduled for an online chat, take time to post them around your screen!)